Plaza Hotel Curaçao: Intercontinental

-On 12 October 1957, Hotel Curacao InterContinental opened.
+On 12 October 1957, Hotel Curaçao InterContinental opened.
 At the opening ceremony KLM announced direct flights from New York City to Curaçao.
 In 1968, an extension of the hotel was announced.
 A tower of 14 floors would be added to the hotel, and the total number of hotel rooms would be increased to 258.
 The tower was finished in 1970, and was the tallest building in Curaçao; the second floor was dedicated to meetings, and the top floor contained a penthouse suite.
 As of 2022, it still is the tallest building.
 InterContinental decided to terminate the contract at the end of 1976, and negotiations with Canadian Pacific Hotels started.

 Canadian Pacific

 Canadian Pacific demanded loans and large investments of the island government.
 On 2 September 1976, the hotel was purchased, and renamed Plaza Hotel Curaçao.
 The headquarters of Canadian Pacific for Latin America and the Caribbean were moved to Curaçao, and Air Canada announced that it would commence charter flights to Curaçao.
 In 1981, large losses were reported, and the hotel only managed to keep afloat on the casino and subsidies from the island government.
 In 1983, Canadian Pacific started negotiations with the Hart Hotel Group.